 Dinner cruise boat on the Seine River near the Eiffel Tower at sunset - Credit: AdobeStock

-More Seine River Cruises to consider
+More Seine River cruises to consider

-Bastille Day Celebrations & Fireworks
+Bastille Day Parade & Fireworks

 Bastille Day Fireworks